 With the issuing of a terse, constitutionally confused letter, Nixon notified the secretary of state of Missouri that he refused his assent to HB 436 and why he made that decision.
-HB 436 was titled the "Second Amendment Preservation Act" and would have denied to the federal government the authority to enact any statutes, rules, regulations, or executive orders "which restrict or prohibit the manufacture, ownership, and use of firearms, firearm accessories, or ammunition exclusively within the borders of Missouri."
+HB 436 was entitled the "Second Amendment Preservation Act" and would have denied to the federal government the authority to enact any statutes, rules, regulations, or executive orders "which restrict or prohibit the manufacture, ownership, and use of firearms, firearm accessories, or ammunition exclusively within the borders of Missouri."

-Now, one supposes, the federal government is free to impose its unconstitutional control of the Godgiven right to keep and bear arms within the formerly sovereign borders of the Show Me State.
+Governor Nixon's veto seems to be a message to the federal government that it is free to impose its unconstitutional control of the God-given right to keep and bear arms within the formerly sovereign borders of the Show Me State.